mnot/I-D/rfc5988bis/draft.md

 the link relation registry established by Atom to have a broader domain, and adding to it the relations that are defined by HTML.

-Furthermore, an HTTP header field for conveying typed links was defined in Section 19.6.2.4 of {{RFC2068}}, but removed from {{RFC2616}}, due to a lack of implementation experience.
-Since then, it has been implemented in some User Agents (e.g., for stylesheets), and several additional use cases have surfaced.
+Furthermore, this document formalises an HTTP header field for conveying typed links, having been originally defined in Section 19.6.2.4 of {{RFC2068}}, but removed from {{RFC2616}}.

-Because it was removed, the status of the Link header is unclear, leading some to consider minting new application-specific HTTP headers instead of reusing it.
-This document addresses this by re-specifying the Link header as one such serialisation, with updated but backwards-compatible syntax.

 # Notational Conventions